aimclub/FEDOT/README.rst

 * The sources of documentation are in the `docs <https://github.com/nccr-itmo/FEDOT/tree/master/docs>`__

-Also you can check `benchmarking <https://github.com/ITMO-NSS-team/AutoML-benchmark>`__ repository that was developed to show the comparison of FEDOT against the well-known AutoML frameworks
+Also you can check `benchmarking <https://github.com/ITMO-NSS-team/AutoML-benchmark>`__ repository that was developed to show the comparison of FEDOT against the well-known AutoML frameworks.

 Basic Concepts
 ===============